Purdue-CS193/homework-0-tpaidich/index.md

 ## Header 2
 ### Header 3

-- Bulleted
-- List
+- The funny memes in the presentations every class
+- The secret word to find to enter in the attendance quiz
+- Easy to understand language, especially since I'm new to coding

-1. Numbered
+1. My
 2. List

 **Bold** and _Italic_ and `Code` text